Phonograph: Linear tracking

+If the arm is not pivoted, but instead carries the stylus along a radius of the disc, there is no tracking error and no skating; such arms are known as linear tracking or tangential arms.
+They need to be moved tangentially at a speed which matches the pitch of the record (the spacing between the grooves), which is technically complicated.
+More affordable tangential arms use a servo system; high-end systems use an air bearing, with the arm riding without friction on a cushion of air.

 Cue lever

-More sophisticated turntables were (and still are) frequently manufactured so as to incorporate a "cue lever", a device that mechanically lowers the tonearm on to the record.
-It enables the user to locate an individual track more easily, to pause a record, and to avoid the risk of scratching the record, which may require practice to avoid when lowering the tonearm manually.
+Many turntables have a "cue lever", a device that mechanically lowers the tonearm on to the record.
+It enables the user to locate an individual track more easily, to pause a record, and to avoid the risk of scratching the record.